0xPolygonMiden/miden-base/docs/architecture/accounts.md

 ## What is an account?

 In Miden, an `Account` represents an entity capable of holding assets, storing data, and executing custom code.
-Each `Account` is essentially a specialized smart contract providing a programmable interface for interacting with its state and managed assets.
+Each `Account` is a specialized smart contract providing a programmable interface for interacting with its state and managed assets.

 ### Account type